phpactor/phpactor/doc/adr/0001-package-structure-macro-packages.md

 - Maintaining the metadata over so many packages (build processes, supported PHP versions, etc) becomes repetitive.

-Some steps were made towards a mono-repo with a subtree split but:
+Some steps were made towards a mono-repo with a sub-tree split but:

 - We would lose (or at least aim towards) semantic versioning without new tooling.